Unfortunately, We Cannot Assist With Unemployment Claims. Those Who Have Been Wrongfully Terminated Are Encouraged To Contact Us.

 Reimbursement Of Expenses For Working At Home

-As part of the effort to prevent community spread of the coronavirus, many employers are allowing, and in some cases, requiring employees to work from home.
+As part of the effort to prevent the community spread of the coronavirus, many employers are allowing, and in some cases, requiring employees to work from home.

 Under California law, some employers may be required to reimburse employees for certain expenses incurred as a result of working from home such as additional equipment that might become necessary, cell phone, Internet or Wi-Fi without which a job cannot be performed or may be hard to perform.